-46. Prohibition of dumping and abandoning articles
+73. Prohibition of dumping and abandoning articles

-- (1) No person may deposit or permit the depositing of any waste, whether for gain or otherwise, upon any land or in any building of which he or she is the owner or occupier except if such deposit is made in accordance with the provisions of these By-laws. - (2) Subject to any provision to the contrary contained in these By-laws, no person may leave any article or allow any article under his or her control to be left at a place with the intention of abandoning it.
+- (1) No person may deposit or permit the depositing of any waste, whether for gain or otherwise, upon any land or in any building of which he or she is the owner or occupier except if such deposit is made in accordance with the provisions of these By-laws. - (2) Subject to any provision to the contrary contained in these By-laws, no person may leave any article or allow any article under his or her control to be left at a place with the intention of abandoning it. - (3) No person may dump waste. - (4) Any person found guilty of dumping shall be liable for a fine or imprisonment as set out in this By- - (5) The Council may take such measures as are necessary to remove and dispose of waste which has been dumped and the person responsible for dumping the waste shall, in addition to any penalties imposed in terms of this By-law, be liable for the Council's costs in removing and disposing of the waste.

-(3) No person may dump waste.
+74. Duty to prevent land or building used for dumping

-47. Duty to prevent land or building used for dumping
+(1) The owner or occupier of any land or building must take reasonable measures to prevent such land or building from being used for dumping and to clean up all waste dumped on or at the land or building.

-- (1) The owner or occupier of any land or building must take reasonable measures to prevent such land or building from being used for dumping and to clean up all waste dumped on or at the land or building. - (2) The measures required in terms of subsection (1) may include: - (a) fencing-off the land or building; - (b) erecting "no dumping" signs; and - security measures to monitor and enforce antidumping measures on the land or building. - (3) If any land or building is used for dumping and, in the reasonable opinion of the Council, the owner or occupier has failed to take reasonable measures to prevent dumping and to clean-up waste dumped on the property, the Council may direct the owner or occupier to fence-off the land or building and/or to erect notices to prevent further dumping. - (4) Should the owner or occupier of any land or building, fail to comply, with a directive under subsection (3), the Council or authorised official may take reasonable measures to prevent dumping on the property and may recover its costs of doing so from the owner or occupier. - (5) Failure to comply with a directive issued in terms of subsection (3) is an offence.
+- (2) The measures required in terms of subsection (1) may include: - (a) fencing-off the land or building; - (b) erecting "no dumping" signs; and - (c) security measures to monitor and enforce anti-dumping measures on the land or building. - (3) If any land or building is used for dumping and, in the reasonable opinion of the Council, the owner or occupier has failed to take reasonable measures to prevent dumping and to clean-up waste dumped on the property, the Council may direct the owner or occupier to fence-off the land or building and/or to erect notices to prevent further dumping. - (4) Should the owner or occupier of any land or building, fail to comply, with a directive under subsection (3), the Council or authorised official may take reasonable measures to prevent dumping on the property and may recover its costs of doing so from the owner or occupier. - (5) Failure to comply with a directive issued in terms of subsection (3) is an offence.

-48. Disposal of dumped or abandoned articles
+75. Disposal of dumped or abandoned articles